ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ### `focus`

-Fires when the editing view of the editor is focused.
+Fires when the editor's editable is focused.
 It corresponds with the `editor#focus` https://ckeditor.com/docs/ckeditor4/latest/api/CKEDITOR_editor.html#event-focus event.

 ### `blur`